The Diamond Brothers: Adaptations

-Film

-A film adaptation based on the first novel The Falcon's Malteser was released in 1988 and it was entitled Just Ask for Diamond.
-It starred Dursley McLinden and Colin Dale as Tim and Nick Diamond respectively.
-In the North American market, the film was instead released under the name Diamond's Edge, and was edited slightly to tone down some of the narration and violent antics of the UK release.
+Just Ask for Diamond (1988), is a film adaptation based on the first novel The Falcon's Malteser, published two years prior.
+It stars Dursley McLinden and Colin Dale as Tim and Nick Diamond respectively.
+In the North American market, the film was instead released under the name Diamond's Edge.
 The film has subsequently been released on VHS and DVD.

+The Diamond Brothers: South by South East (1991) is a six-part television mini-series, written and directed by Horowitz as a sequel to Just Ask For Diamond.
+The screenplay is based on the third novel South by South East, and it aired on ITV in 1991, with McLinden and Dale reprising their respective roles from the preceding film.